 A \$500 Administrative/Change Order fee is assessed for all requests.
+You will be notified of the disposition of your request within 2 business days.
 The final change order price for an approved change may include fees for demolition, restocking fees, trip charges, re-inspection fees, time delays, and additional vendor charges associated with product specification changes.
+The administrative change order fee will be refunded for all changes not accepted.